ThreeMammals/Ocelot/docs/features/administration.rst

 internal IdentityServer (for authenticating requests to the administration API only) or hooking the administration API authentication into your own
 IdentityServer.

+The first thing you need to do if you want to use the administration API is bring in the relavent NuGet package..

+``Install-Package Ocelot.Administration``

+This will bring down everything needed by the admin API.

 Providing your own IdentityServer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^